Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Blunder
 Password is the root process we use to priv esc =  /xyz/wxyz

+### Cache
+Password is root hash, starts with bW ends with kb/

 ### Cascade
 Password protected with the decoded Administrator's password